AJDStudios/Resume/README.txt

 # Resume
 A modern CV for frontend software engineer

+                                                    --return 21/05/23--
+Though I can certainly do this again better now, first, I'll update this as a fallback for if/when I decide to change roles.
+    - Update portfolio to include current role.
+    - probably change the image in about me.
+    - plan a redesign using a more complicated stack.

+                                                    --initial build - notes --
 languages and scripts used
     - HTML/CSS/Javascript as standard (pure javascript became redundant under JSX - but file still exists).
     - Python as an interactive iteration (now saved as separate project).